 Patients with isolated 5q deletion might experience longer survival than other types of MDS, with one study noting 5-year survival of 40% if they did not receive treatment and 54% if they received treatment.

 Myelodysplastic syndrome (MDS) is a heterogeneous group of hematologic neoplasms classically described as a clonal disorder of hematopoietic stem cells leading to dysplasia and ineffective hematopoiesis in the bone marrow.
-Because of the diverse presentation and complex management, this syndrome is best managed by a multidisciplinary team of healthcare professionals that includes a hematologist, oncologist, internist, infectious disease specialist and a geneticist.
+Because of the diverse presentation and complex management, this syndrome is best managed by an interprofessional team of healthcare professionals that includes a hematologist, oncologist, internist, infectious disease specialist and a geneticist.
 The prognosis for patients with MDS is variable; depending on the severity and type of cytogenetic defect.
 Karyotype with a good prognosis includes normal karyotype, -Y, deletion 5q, deletion 20q.
 Poor risk karyotypes include complex cytogenetics (greater than three abnormalities), or chromosome 7 abnormalities.
 All other karyotypes are categorized as intermediate risk.
 Based on these findings, a score is calculated to determine a risk score of either low, intermediate-1 or intermediate-2, or high risk.

 |||Arber DA,Orazi A,Hasserjian R,Thiele J,Borowitz MJ,Le Beau MM,Bloomfield CD,Cazzola M,Vardiman JW, The 2016 revision to the World Health Organization classification of myeloid neoplasms and acute leukemia.
 Blood.
 2016 May 19 [PubMed PMID: 27069254]|